jnozzi/cocoadev.com/SiteContent/General/NSTableViewRollover.markdown

 ----

 I've always thought that some apps start to feel clunky - like Keynote, for example, when they lack visual feedback.
 I wish Apple would offer an option to see that sort of behavior.
-If there was one app that I could tolerate from M$, it would be [[PowerPoint]], because it does this sort of thing. [[PowerPoint]] 2003 feels light and reactive, even on a 700 [[MHz]] Pentium 3, whereas Keynote feels sluggish on my G5.
-Of course, this is my perception, but I've used [[PowerPoint]] for a long time, and I loved the switch up from 2000 to 2003, but using the Mac version is excruciating!
+If there was one app that I could tolerate from M$, it would be General/PowerPoint, because it does this sort of thing.
+General/PowerPoint 2003 feels light and reactive, even on a 700 General/MHz Pentium 3, whereas Keynote feels sluggish on my G5.
+Of course, this is my perception, but I've used General/PowerPoint for a long time, and I loved the switch up from 2000 to 2003, but using the Mac version is excruciating!
 What does everyone else think?

-''Get more RAM :-)''
+*Get more RAM :-)*

 Even with 2 GB of RAM, Keynote is a turtle in terms of user interaction, so that's probably not the issue.

 ----
-Shouldn't we add <code>mouseOverColumn</code> to kind of round this out?
+Shouldn't we add     mouseOverColumn to kind of round this out?
 ----

 Some fixes: